Abdullahaml1/online-action-recognition/README.md

 [[Thesis Book](https://drive.google.com/open?id=1m4O7y54LIowofK2ThnZ2Y6gNKBtwfmVK)]
 [[Presentation](https://drive.google.com/file/d/1sCNLpp0VYBiArNoH19p0hyBhD7Kg20Rk/view?usp=sharing)]

+## Server-scripts repository

+We have created [server-scripts](https://github.com/The-FaZe/server_scripts) to handle testing and configuration of Bibliotheca Alexandria High Performance Computer (BA-HPC).

 ## Try Our Model

-Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to Bibliotheca Alexandria High Performance Computer (BA-HPC) with reliable internet speed or a local server to handle video streaming without affecting the running time.
+Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to BA-HPC with reliable internet speed or a local server to handle video streaming without affecting the running time.
 Please check our thesis book as there is a well-documented guide for those who want to work with BA-HPC.

 1. Open google colab and clone our repos using
 ```